 These can collect a large amount of data that can be quantified and coded into a computer.
-A low research budget combined with a widely dispersed population may mean that there is no alternative to the mail/internet survey.
+A low research budget combined with a widely dispersed population may mean that there is no alternative to the mail/Internet survey.
 E-mail surveys are both very economical and very fast.
 It is possible to attach pictures and sound files.
 However, many people dislike unsolicited e-mail even more than unsolicited regular mail.
-Furthermore, it is difficult to generalize findings from an e-mail survey to the whole population.
+Furthermore, it is difficult to generalise findings from an e-mail survey to the whole population.
 People who have e-mail are different from those who do not, even when matched on demographic characteristics, such as age and gender.
+In section A.8 the online research method will be further discussed.